xkyleann/Databases_SQL_Projects/L1_SQL_Language.md

 # DATABASES L1
 - Main topic is **_SQL Recap and Introduction to PostegreSQL_**
-- Documantation can be find at --> [Lecture 1](https://github.com/Kyleann/AGH_Databeses_2/files/11012274/01-recap-sql-postgres-latest.pdf)

 ## The Relational Data Model
 - Model data as a collection of predicates over a finite sat of variables.